raspberrypilearning/getting-started-scratch/en/step_7.md

-## New project, sprites and backdrops
+## New project with sprites and backdrops, naming and saving

 --- task ---
 Open a new Scratch project.
 Go to Scratch [online](http://rpf.io/scratchon){:target="_blank"} or [offline](http://rpf.io/scratchoff){:target="_blank"})